arcus/education_modules/docker_101/docker_101.md

 comment: This tutorial combines a hands-on interactive docker tutorial published by Docker Inc with an academic article outlining best practices for using docker for research.

-long_description: The Docker 101 tutorial is a popular, hands-on approach to learning docker that will get you using containers right away, so you can learn by doing.
+long_description: This module will help you get started using docker, the most widely-used container software, for your research.
+The Docker 101 tutorial is a popular, hands-on approach to learning docker that will get you using containers right away, so you can learn by doing.
+To help you bridge the gap between basic docker use and best practices for using docker in research, you'll also read an article outlining 10 rules to help you create great containers for research.
+We also provide links to ready-to-use docker images for a variety of analysis workflows.
+This module includes running and editing comamnds in the terminal, so you'll need some basic familiarity with bash, but it is otherwise appropriate for beginniners.
+No prior experience with docker or containers is assumed.

-estimated_time_in_minutes:
+estimated_time_in_minutes: 60

 @pre_reqs
 You will need some familiarity with the command line, such as being able to change directories and run bash commands that will be supplied for you to copy and paste.
 You will need to create and edit text files in a text editor like VSCode.

-You'll also need to create an account on [Docker Hub](https://hub.docker.com/) (it's free), if you don't have one already.
+You'll also need to create an account on [Docker Hub](https://hub.docker.com/) (it's free), if you don't have one already, and you'll need to be able to install the Docker Desktop software on your machine (also free).
 @end

 @learning_objectives
 After completion of this module, learners will be able to:

-- identify key elements
+- Use `docker build` to create an image from a Dockerfile
-- create a product
+- Start, stop, and remove containers
-- do a task
+- Share containers
-- articulate the rationale for something
+- Identify best practices for Dockerfiles in research
 @end

 resource1_name: Docker 101 Tutorial